 You should also contact local breeders, though this route will prove to be more expensive.
 The upside of dealing with professional animal breeders is that you will receive accurate information and you will know that your pet has been cared for adequately and so on.

-Finally, don’t forget to check your local newspaper and/or online classifieds.
+And finally, don’t forget to check your local newspaper and/or online classifieds.
 You can search through online classifieds in your area by typing the type of pet you’re looking for into the search bar.
 You may also consider placing a classified yourself, reaching out into the local community for the type of pet you are looking for.

-You can find typical pets for sale, such as cats and dogs, or more unusual pets like parrots, ferrets and all kinds of pet gear online at PetLeeg Pet Classifieds.
+JR Ulderport says you can find typical pets for sale, such as cats and dogs, or more unusual pets like parrots, ferrets and all kinds of pet gear online at PetLeeg Pet Classifieds.